teambit/docs/docs/getting-started/06-add-components.md

 Rendering components in an isolated environment gives us a clear understanding of their behavior as they are guaranteed to be un-effected by their context.
 In addition to that, compositions play a crucial role in the documentation of a component as they demonstrate the various ways in which that component can be used.

-We'll start by creating a new 'compositions' file
+We'll start by creating a new 'compositions' file (or clone the ['getting started' repository](https://github.com/teambit/getting-started-harmony) to skip this step)

 ```shell
 $ touch components/react/ui/button/button.composition.tsx